-The deal, to begin in May, includes top NBC shows, including “Law & Order” and “The Tonight Show With Jay Leno,” as well as popular shows from NBC Universal's USA, Bravo and Sci-Fi cable channels.
+The deal, to begin in May, includes top NBC shows such as "Law & Order" and "The Tonight Show With Jay Leno", as well as popular shows from NBC Universal's USA, Bravo and Sci Fi cable channels.

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.